Exploring OMOP concepts with R

 Objectives

-• Understand that concepts have additional attributes such as vocabulary, domain, and standard concept status
+• Understand that concepts have additional attributes such as vocabulary, domain, classand standard concept status

 • Use R to query the concept table for specific attributes of concepts

-• Filter concepts based on domain and vocabulary
+• Filter concepts based on domain, vocabulary and class

 • Identify standard concepts within the OMOP vocabulary